St. John’s Church & Cemetery

 The cemetery offers in-ground burial of both full casket and cremation urn.
 In the past few years the cemetery has added a columbarium with niches that can be purchased for the interment of cremated remains in urns as an alternative to in ground interment.

-Upcoming Events: St. John’s Cemetery held the annual Memorial Service on June 5, 2016.
+Upcoming Events: St. John’s Cemetery holds its annual Memorial Service on the 1st Sunday of June

 And check back here from time to time for other events at St. Johns.